-But, before trying to fix the problem, you need to understand exactly what pressure your boiler needs to be at to ensure that the pressure is neither too high nor that the boiler is losing pressure causing it to be too low.
+But, before trying to fix the problem, you need to understand exactly what your boiler pressure gauge needs to show to ensure that the pressure is neither too high nor that the boiler is losing pressure causing it to be too low.
 Is, in fact, your boiler pressure too high?

-Typically, you’ll find that boiler manufacturers recommend a pressure of 1.3 bar (check your owner’s manual).
+Most boiler manufacturers recommend an ideal boiler pressure of 1.3 bar (check your owner’s manual).

-If this happens, I’d suggest speaking to a Gas Safe boiler engineer.
+If this happens, we’d suggest speaking to a Gas Safe boiler engineer.

 To help to determine what the actual problem is, you’ll need to figure out if your boiler pressure is rising, or it’s simply set too high.